turbot/powerpipe-mcp/README.md

 What remediation steps are suggested for non-compliant IAM password policies?

-Set the working directory to /path/to/my/custom/mods
+Set the mod location to /path/to/my/custom/mods
 ```

 ### Writing Good Prompts